 Faculty, Staff, Students

-Collection of funds of any kind for College-related activities must be pre-approved by the Budget Office.
-A New Account Application Form must be completed and submitted to the Budget Office within 30 days of the beginning of the proposed activity.
-Once the New Account Application Form has been approved, and the Budget Office has notified you that you are an authorized Payment Collection Location, specific accounts and procedures will be assigned based on the source, use, and ownership of the funds to be collected.
+Collection of funds of any kind for College-related activities must be pre-approved by the Finance Office.
+A New Account Application Form must be completed and submitted to the Finance Office within 30 days of the beginning of the proposed activity.
+Once the New Account Application Form has been approved, and the Finance Office has notified you that you are an authorized Payment Collection Location, specific accounts and procedures will be assigned based on the source, use, and ownership of the funds to be collected.
 Payments may be received at the point of sale, online via Marketplace, or by mail.
 All funds collected must be deposited into appropriate accounts before they can be used for any purpose.
 The following procedures are required in order to ensure appropriate internal controls are in place to safeguard against loss.
 College employees are required to follow the corresponding procedures outlined below when collecting any type of funds.

 This policy applies to all Farmingdale State College departments or functional areas, employees and students who participate in the collection, transmission, deposit, and/or reconciliation of funds (i.e. currency, checks, money orders, credit/debit card or other electronic transactions) in support of any College-related activity.
 It does NOT apply to the collection of funds for non-College or non-State purposes such as: